microsoft/botframework-cli/packages/cli/README.md

 OPTIONS
   -h, --help                         qnamaker:create:kb command help

-  --endpointKey=endpointKey          Specifies the endpoint key for your private QnA service.(from qnamaker.ai portal
-                                     KB settings page).
-Overrides the endpoint Key value present in config and the QNAMAKER_ENDPOINTKEY environment variable.

   --hostname=hostname                Specifies the url for your private QnA service.
-Overrides the value present in config and
+Overrides the value present in config.
-                                     the QNAMAKER_HOSTNAME environment variable.

   --in=in                            (required) The CreateKbDTO object to send in the body of the request.

-  --kbId=kbId                        Specifies the active qnamaker knowledgebase id.
-Overrides the kbId present in the config and
-                                     the QNAMAKER_KBID environment variable.

   --name=name                        Name of the kb you want to create.

   --stdin                            Specifies qnamaker configuration is being passed via stdin.
 Overrides the
-                                     config value and the QNAMAKER_KBID environment variable.
+                                     config value.

   --subscriptionKey=subscriptionKey  Specifies the qnamaker Ocp-Apim-Subscription Key (found in 'Keys' under Resource Management section                                      for your Qna Maker cognitive service).
-Overrides the config value and the OCP-APIM-SUBSCRIPTION-KEY                                      environment variable.
+Overrides the subscriptionkey value present in the config

   --wait                             Wait for the operation to complete.
 ```